Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Theoretical Framework

 \subsection{Federated Generalization}

 We now formally present the introduction of our proposed information-theoretic generalization framework in FL.
-We first define the information-theoretic generalization gap in FL as follows, \begin{definition}[Information theoretic-generalization gap in federated learning]
+We first define the information-theoretic generalization gap in FL as follows, \begin{definition}[Information-theoretic generalization gap in federated learning]